Mikey778/The-Experiment/README.md

 Only the scripts have been uploaded to avoid copyright issues.

 ### Resources
 * I developed this game using the [Unity3d](http://unity3d.com) engine.
-I found a useful tutorial which I reffered to for my developement.
+I found a useful tutorial which I referred to for my development.
 * I utilized [Mixamo's](https://www.mixamo.com) animations/3d models for enemies and player.
 * The [environment](https://www.assetstore.unity3d.com/en/#!/content/22030) 3d models are from the Unity3d asset store.